danielboots/fytletic/README.md

 * Gym Owner - Displaying an Avatar small image to the right hand side of the page along with text underneath displaying the Gym owner name.
 * Verification section: Underneath the gym owner i have developed a system for the admin to choose wether a gym is verified or not, this is using a Boolean value in the Model, if True a verified check mark will be displayed alonside text telling the user that the listing of the gym is infact verified by the site administration.
 Increasing value to the user and the site owner, as this will encourage accurate and uptodate information.
-* Social network links - Dispalyed using font awesome and branded to the colour pallete as discussed in a previous section.
+* Social network links - Displayed using font awesome and branded to the colour pallete as discussed in a previous section.

 * Media - I have added a media section in fhe form of a carousel (OWL) placed at the bottom of the listing, one to end the main content but to also not distract from the main Bio and other more important venue details.
 It is however still important to place this section as users may want to see video footage of the gym.